Paras-245/notes/bitten tech course/Module 2 (Basics & Enviornment Setup)/3_Skills of Ethical Hacker.md

-- at least taught in cou
+-  at least taught in course
+- art of googling
+-